 While the identity bridge model is a work in progress, the concepts were well received by Catalyst attendees.
 The feedback we got from numerous architects, CSSOs, IT directors and industry leaders was that the Identity Bridge concept outlines how to get a handle on the rapidly changing IT and business landscape using products and services from vendors like Ping.

-Some suggested that even their non-technical executives understand the idea that something needs to be put in place to bring the on-premise and cloud worlds together in a secure and manageable way.
+Some suggested that even their non-technical executives understand the idea that something needs to be put in place to bring the on-premises and cloud worlds together in a secure and manageable way.

 On the technical side, the identity bridge is an on-premises appliance that can be either a physical machine or run virtually.